AndrewChild/The-Garden-Guidebook/README.md

   - routes that dry un-quickly
   - old school circuits
   - safe-ish with one pad
+  - The best of not the best (2 star lines)
 - should the upper garden be split into upper and middle?

 ## Things that need to be done in the field